sailoog/openplotter-documentation/en/optional.md

 ##USB RS422/RS232 converter dongle
 ![](rs422.png)

-If you have sensors and electronics with NMEA-0183 outputs on board you will need an USB converter to connect it to OpenPotter.
+If you have sensors and electronics with NMEA-0183 outputs on board you will need an USB converter to connect it to OpenPlotter.

 The NMEA-0183 hardware standard uses RS422 connectors but you may find some devices with RS232 as well.